ygsama/SmallGame/README.md

-# SmallProj
+# SmallGame
-There are some small project with JavaSE
+There are some small game-project with JavaSE
 + MyStar		★☆☆☆☆
 + MyBall		★★☆☆☆
 + MyWord		★★☆☆☆